Split-ring resonator: Research

-On May 1, 2000 conducting wires were placed symmetrically within each cell of a periodic split-ring resonator array which achieved negative propagation of electromagnetic waves in the microwave region.
+On May 1, 2000, research was published about an experiment which involved conducting wires placed symmetrically within each cell of a periodic split-ring resonator array.
+This effectively achieved negative permeability and permittivity for electromagnetic waves in the microwave regime.
 The concept was and still is used to build interacting elements smaller than the applied electromagnetic radiation.
-In addition, the spacing between, referred to as the lattice constant, is also smaller than the applied radiation.
+In addition, the spacing between the resonators is much smaller than the wavelength of the applied radiation.

 Additionally, the splits in the ring allow the SRR unit to achieve resonance at wavelengths much larger than the diameter of the ring.
 The unit is designed to generate a large capacitance, lower the resonant frequency, and concentrate the electric field.
 Combining units creates a design as a periodic medium.
 Furthermore, the multiple unit structure has strong magnetic coupling with low radiative losses.

 Research has also covered variations in magnetic resonances for different SRR configurations.

 Research has continued into terahertz radiations with SRRs Other related work fashioned metamaterial configurations with fractals and non-SRR structures.
 These can be constructed with materials such as periodic metallic crosses, or an ever-widening concentric ring structures known as Swiss rolls.
 Permeability for only the red wavelength at 780 nm has been analyzed and along with other related work.